CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_2.md

 ### Brief Check-in: Definition of Resilience (approx. 5 mins)
-- **Review and refine the working definition of 'Resilience' provided below, based on your discussions and insights from earlier sections of this worksheet.
-Adjust the definition to better align with your team’s understanding or reaffirm it if it resonates with your views:**
+- **Below is a working definition of the word "Resilience" for the Summit.
+Please edit the definition below based on your earlier discussion and chosen project.**
   - "Resilience is the capacity of a system, community, organization, or individual to absorb stress, recover from disruptions, adapt to change, and continue to develop and thrive."
     - [Edit or reaffirm this definition here]

 ### Day 1 Report Back
-- **Select one representative from your group to present your proposed project to all Summit attendees (~125 people).
-This is an opportunity for your breakout group to summarize your project’s approach as it relates to the Summit themes of adaptation and resilience.**
+- **Select one representative from your group to present your proposed project.
+For the report back, each group will have 30-60 seconds to present their responses to the questions below.
+Keep it concise and focused.
+This is just a quick oral presentation - you will not be able to use slides/images.**
-  - **Presentation Content:**

     - **Project Title:**
       - [Insert your team's project title here]
     - **Research Question:**